alechenninger/blog/posts/stay_calm_stop_mocking.md

 any tests stubbing it may need to update to conform to its updated contract.
 Likewise, as we add more tests, we must again recall how the dependency works, so we stub it the right way.
-For example, if an interface encapsulates some state between subsequent method calls, or a method has some preconditions or postconditions.
-If your stub does not reimplement this correctly, your tests may pass even though the system-under-test is not correct.
+For example, if an interface encapsulates some state between subsequent method calls, or a method has some preconditions or postconditions, and your stub does not reimplement these correctly, your tests may pass even though the system-under-test is not correct.

 To remove some of this repetition, some might simply refactor the test setup to be done once in one